tmwagency/adaptive-image/README.md

 Specify your adaptive images using HTML as shown below, and then call `AdaptiveImage.init(window, false);` to initialise your adaptive images.

-Also see the [index in the root of the repo](https://github.com/tmwagency/adaptive-image/blob/master/index.html) for more info.
+Also see the [index.html in the root of the repo](https://github.com/tmwagency/adaptive-image/blob/master/index.html) for more info.

 ### Specifying your adaptive images